cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 **Change History**

 This structure is available since SDK API 1.16.
-The SDK API **TBD** adds clarification that Dirty rectangle Right, Bottom are considered exclusive and alignment rules changed.
+The SDK API 1.25 adds clarification that Dirty rectangle Right, Bottom are considered exclusive and alignment rules changed.
 Added clarification about (0, 0, 0, 0) Dirty rectangle case.

 ## <a id='mfxExtMoveRect'>mfxExtMoveRect</a>